SoftwareHeritage/swh-deposit/docs/spec-loading.md

   - `injecting` -> {`success`/`failure`}
 - `complete_date` when the deposit is finalized (when the status is changed to ready)
-- `swh-id` is populated once we have the injection result
+- `swh-id` is populated once we have the loading result

 #### SWH Identifier returned